-The Australian Library and Information Association acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to lands, waters, cultures and communities.
-We pay our respect to Aboriginal and Torres Strait Islander peoples; and to Elders past, present and emerging.
+The Australian Library and Information Association acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to lands, waters, cultures, and communities.
+ALIA acknowledges Indigenous knowledge systems and ways of knowing that have existed on these Lands for millennia.
+We pay our respect to Aboriginal and Torres Strait Islander peoples and to Elders past and present.

 Areas of activity